Payment companies suffer frequent UPI system outages

 The NPCI publishes bank performance data on the UPI network every month, which provides data on the total volume of UPI transactions a bank processes, either as a remmitter or beneficiary, the quantum of transactions that failed due to business declines (insufficient funds) and the quantum of transactions that failed due to technical declines (unavailability of systems and network issues at banks or the NPCI).
 Since August, the technical decline rate for some public sector banks and private banks have been rising.
 Nine of the top ten banks, in terms of technical declines on the remitter side in October, were public sector banks.

-We have reached out to Punjab National Bank (Andhra Bank and Corporation Bank), Union Bank of India (United Bank of India), Canara Bank, Bank of Baroda (Dena Bank), Bank of India and Indian Bank for comments.
+We have reached out to Punjab National Bank (Andhra Bank and Corporation Bank), Union Bank of India (United Bank of India), Canara Bank, Bank of Baroda (Dena Bank) and Indian Bank for comments.
 We will update this article with their responses, once received.

-Note: **Update (December 2, 2020 8:53 pm): Updated with statement from Bank of India official.
-Originally published on December 2, 2020 at 7:41 pm
+A Bank of India official said that the bank is working on optimising its payments architecture and it has added new application servers to increase success rate.
+“We are in process of installing high-end M8 servers [Oracle] and making it more robust for high volume UPI transactions,” the official said in an emailed response.